siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 UUID=<here>  /home  btrfs  subvol=/@home,defaults,noatime,space_cache=v2,autodefrag,compress=zstd 0 0
 ~~~

-The option *"space_cache=v2"* caches the addresses of the free blocks of the drive to speed up the write operations.
+The option *"space_cache=v2"* caches the addresses of the free blocks on the drive to speed up write operations.
-The option *"autodefrag "* takes care of the defragmentation of the files during runtime.
+The option *"autodefrag "* ensures defragmentation of the files during runtime.
-We achieve data compression with the option *"compress=zstd "*.
+We achieve data compression with the *"compress=zstd"* option.

 Our self-created subvolume `@data` should be automatically and permanently available with these options.
 Therefore we add the required entry to `/etc/fstab` either with an editor or by means of two commands.